oracle-livelabs/adb/shared/adb-speaks-human/sqlfw/sqlfw.md

     ```
     You should receive an error message: **`ORA-47605: SQL Firewall violation`**.

-## Task 6: Add a SQL statement from the violation log to the allow-list
+## Task 6: Add a SQL statement from the Violation Log to the allow-list

 1. Return to the **SQL Firewall | Oracle Cloud Infrastructure** tab.
 You may need to wait a couple of minutes for the violations to show up.